emsiefert/emsiefert.github.io/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Bharat Nadendla
-  - Theresa Pham
+  - Sindhuja Uppuluri
-  - Amy Finn
+  - Jianing Mu
+  - Marlie C. Tandoc
+  - James W. Antony
+  - Anna C. Schapiro

 # Author notes (optional)
 author_notes: